joselume/portfolio/README.md

 $ mvn spring-boot:run
 ```

+Alternatively, the application was deployed in Elastic Beanstalk and the link was provided in the email with my solution.

 #### Technologies Used
 The following is a list of the technologies used for developing the application: